-Experiences on digital platforms for creatives centered around the opportunity to get inspiration to create, directly interact with fans and clients, self promote and build a brand around their creative work.
-There exists a blurry line between transactional (earnings) and relational (building an audience) labor, especially with musicians who use social media platforms to engage fans and redirect them to more formal platforms that have monetization options.
+Artists’ experiences on digital platforms centered around the opportunity to get inspiration to create, directly interact with fans and clients, self promote, and build a brand around their creative work.
+While they do this, there is a blurry line between transactional (earnings) and relational (building an audience) labor, especially for musicians who use social media platforms to engage fans and redirect them to more formal platforms that have monetization options.

-While digital platforms offer a chance for independent creatives to showcase, they still work with distribution partners who help market and protect their work while earning a commission.
-Musicians rely on distribution agents while visual artists work with established galleries to get more market.
-In the process of distributing work online, piracy and copyright issues are still prevalent, creatives mentioned needing more channels to protect their work as they share and distribute it openly on online platforms.
+While digital platforms offer a chance for independent creatives to showcase their art, they still work with distribution partners who help market and protect their work while earning a commision.
+Musicians rely on distribution agents, while visual artists work with established galleries to connect with more potential clients.
+Copyright issues are prevalent, especially among visual artists who mentioned needing more channels to protect their work as they share and distribute it openly on online platforms.

 Platform experiences of Musicians